 Sashes of the Student Union

-The members of the Student Union wear a sash of the Student Union in academic events when wearing a formal dress.
-Men's sash goes down from the right shoulder, women's from the left.
+The members of the Student Union wear a sash of the Student Union in academic events when wearing a formal dress or a dark suit.
+When wearing a suit, the sash goes down from the right shoulder.
+With a dress, the sash goes down from the left shoulder.
 If the sash might touch bare skin, one can also wear it as a rosette on the left bodice.
 More advice can be found on the video below.
 Members of the Student Union can buy a sash from the Service Office.

 One can wear a sash of other organizations as well, but one shouldn't wear more than three at a time.
 In events organized by VYY, one should always wear VYY's sash on the highest position.
 Often in events organized by others one also wears VYY's sash on the highest place, unless one has a right to wear the organizer's sash.
 Then the organizer's sash should be the highest.
 In VYY's events VYY members shouldn't wear other sashes without wearing the Student Union's sash.